 Yearling With Lamb

-The traits we measure for submission to LambPlan are birth weight (BWT), weaning weight (WWT), postweaning weight (PWT), postweaning fat depth (PFAT), postweaning eye muscle depth (PEMD), and yearling weight on rams (YWT).
+The basic traits measured for submission to LambPlan are birth weight (BWT) , weaning weight (WWT), postweaning weight (PWT), postweaning fat depth (PFAT) postweaning eye muscle depth (PEMD), and yearling weight (YWT).
 Lambs are raised in contemporary groups and maintained under the same management conditions to avoid differences due to environment.

-We have our lambs scanned for eye muscle depth (PEMD) and fat (PFAT) at the most likely harvest weight and age for the breed.
-For our flock this is at post weaning.
-We use a LambPlan certified scanning technician.
+We have our lambs scanned for eye muscle depth (PEMD) and fat (PFAT) at the most likely weight and age for the breed.
+For our flock this is at post weaning weight.

 Why do we go to all this trouble to obtain EBVs on our sheep?

-Well, above all, it makes sure we are going in the right direction as far as production traits for profitability.
-It helps us make mating decisions, it aids with culling and replacement decisions and, for our sale sheep, it helps assure our buyers that they’re getting good EBVs on traits important to them.
+Well, above all, it makes sure we are going the right direction as far as production traits for profitability.
+It helps us make mating decisions and aids with culling and replacement decisions.
+For our sale sheep, it helps assure our buyers they’re getting good EBVs on traits important to them.

-Over the last ten years we’ve entered 2,325 animals on LambPlan and have increased our average Post Weaning Weight ASBV from 6.0 to 8.4.
-Our average Post Weaning Eye Muscle Depth average increased from 1.28 to 1.77 and our MCP (Maternal Carcass Production) Index from an average of 129.1 to 133.2.
+Over the last ten years we’ve entered 2,887 animals on LambPlan and have increased our average Post Weaning Weight EBV from 5.2 to 8.3.
+Our average Post Weaning Eye Muscle Depth increased from 1.0 to 1.7 and our MCP (Maternal Carcass Production) Index from an average of 124.2 to 134.8.

-Early experience has shown that growth rate and muscle traits tend to be antagonistic in sheep.
+Early experience has shown that growth rate and muscle tends to be antagonistic in sheep.
 Selection for growth rate alone could lead to decreased muscle and carcass value.
-We have worked hard to bring these two important traits up in value together, along with maternal weaning weight (MWWT).
+We have worked hard to bring these two important traits up in value together, along with number of lambs weaned (NLW).